Bachelor of Science (B.Sc) in Biology

 Human Anatomy and Physiology

-Detailed study of human body systems, their functions, and how they maintain homeostasis.
+Detailed study of human organ systems, their structures, functions, and mechanisms involved in maintaining homeostasis.

 Biotechnology

-Introduction to techniques and applications in genetic engineering, molecular cloning, and bioprocessing.
+Introduction to modern biotechnological techniques including genetic engineering, PCR, molecular cloning, tissue culture, and bioprocessing.

 Developmental Biology

-Examination of the processes of growth and development in plants and animals.
+Examination of growth, differentiation, embryonic development, and developmental processes in plants and animals.

 Marine Biology